Amatya Sharma

 Parameterized Algorithms (CS60083) Course Presentation, November 2020.

-Talk on the concept of bidimensionality and bidimensional problems, a tool for developing parameterized algorithms for a vast set of problems employing the concept of tree-width.
+Talk on bidimensionality and bidimensional problems, a tool for developing parameterized algorithms via treewidth.

 Experience